OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/database-selection (1).md

 * **Pre-requisite for Oracle with version 11g**:

 For Oracle 11g version, ojdbc6.jar or ojdbc5.jar is required.
-The path for ojdbc6.jar or ojdbc5.jar is required while installing OpsHub Integration Manager with Oracle database.
+The path for ojdbc6.jar or ojdbc5.jar is required while installing <code class="expression">space.vars.SITENAME</code> with Oracle database.

 * **Pre-requisite for Oracle with version 12c**':

 For Oracle 12c version, ojdbc7.jar or ojdbc6.jar is required.
-The path of the executable jar files (such as ojdbc7.jar or ojdbc6.jar)is required while installing OpsHub Integration Manager with Oracle database.
+The path of the executable jar files (such as ojdbc7.jar or ojdbc6.jar)is required while installing <code class="expression">space.vars.SITENAME</code> with Oracle database.

 * **Pre-requisite for Oracle with version 19c**:

 For Oracle 19c version, ojdbc8.jar or ojdbc10.jar is required.
-The path of the executable jar files (such as ojdbc8.jar or ojdbc10.jar is required while installing OpsHub Integration Manager with Oracle database.
+The path of the executable jar files (such as ojdbc8.jar or ojdbc10.jar is required while installing <code class="expression">space.vars.SITENAME</code> with Oracle database.

 **Known Limitations**